k4u5h1k/Shelly/README.md

 A no external dependancy, modular, single script, bash-like python REPL with realtime IRC chat and custom text editor `kedit`.

 # Features
-- All basic shell commands.
+- All basic shell commands
-- Python code interpretation.
+- Python code interpretation
-- Coloured prompt and error messages.
+- Coloured prompt and error messages
-- Tab completion.
+- Tab completion
 - Command specific help messages
-- no external dependancies (custom implementations python all the way).
+- no external dependancies (custom implementations all the way)
 - `shell.py` can be used alone!
 Meaning user may `rm -rf scripts`
   if they do not desire chat and text editor functionality.